peterbrittain/asciimatics/doc/source/rendering.rst

 A Renderer is simply an object that will return one or more text strings and associated colour maps in a format that is suitable for display using the :py:meth:`.paint` method.
 This collation of text string and colour map is referred to as the rendered text.
-This rendered text might vary in complexity from a single, monochrome string through to many frames from an ASCII rendition of a colour video or animated GIF.
+It might vary in complexity from a single, monochrome string through to many frames from an ASCII rendition of a colour video or animated GIF.

-All renderers must implement the API of the abstract :py:obj:`Renderer` class, however there are 2 basic variants.
+All renderers must implement the API of the abstract :py:obj:`.Renderer` class, however there are 2 basic variants.

 1. The :py:obj:`.StaticRenderer` creates pre-rendered sequences of rendered